oesteban/hcph-sops/docs/data-collection.md

 #### DAY OF SCAN, participant setup

 - [ ]	Take the half-circle one-direction screen from the table behind the scanner and put it on the back of the scanner, behind the ET system (don't push the plexiglas yet)
-- [ ]	Take the 20 channels coil, remove the parts in the TOP of the bed to allow the coil to fit inside.
 - [ ]	Memorize where the other tools for the recordings are, to put those back in place at the end (coil, emergency button, ears cover.)
 - [ ]	Bring the participant inside the room, and give him the ear-plugs to protect the hearing during acquisition.
 - [ ]	Give to the participant the emergency button.
 Make the participant try it, so they can see it works.
 To switch off the alarm, there’s a button on the scanner (circular, both on the left and on the right of the hole)